opensafely/documentation/docs/getting-started.md

     <h3>Allow Gitpod to be able to push your changes to GitHub</h3>

-    1. When logged into Gitpod, use [this link](https://gitpod.io/settings) to visit their Settings page.
+    1. When logged into Gitpod, visit the [main Settings page](https://gitpod.io/settings).
        (Note this is different to the settings in your Gitpod workspace.)

     2. Select Integrations and under Git Providers, hover over your GitHub details, click the three vertical dots (`⋮`) and select